sdm4fzi/prodsys/docs/Tutorials/tutorial_3_optimizing_a_production_system.md

 runner.print_results()
 ```

-When comparing the results from the original production system and the new one, we see that a machine was added.
+When comparing the results from the original production system and the new one, we see that two machines were added.
 However, the machines are still heavily utilized.
 Most likely, the optimizer did just not find a good solution, because we only ran it for 10 generations and for a small population size.
 Increasing these will take longer, but will more likely find better solutions.

 For a complete overview of the package's functionality, please see the [API reference](/API_reference/API_reference_0_overview.md).